 Many of our students have gone on to explore a creative career path, take a look at some of our Past students' Profiles/Work to find out about the various opportunities available and see their work.

 More information can be found on the DRHS Sixth Form page here.

 To see a wide range of outstanding work from our students, resources and up to date Art department news please click the logo below to view the Instagram page - shared on the Art Instagram Feed (@drhs.art)

 Look here to see examples of artwork on the school photo gallery.

-Please play the video to see a selection of A Level artwork from our virtual exhibition for the 2020 cohort
+Please play the video to see a selection of the outstanding GCSE and A Level artwork from our virtual exhibition for 2020.